 How many images do we receive and how are they delivered?

 You will receive a carefully curated online gallery in both full-resolution and web sizes, perfect for sharing and printing.
-Handcrafted albums and fine art prints are also available, allowing your Norway wedding to be preserved as a lasting heirloom of story and place.
+Handcrafted albums and fine art prints are also available, allowing your Tokyo wedding to be preserved as a lasting heirloom of story and place.

 What’s the usual turnaround time?

-Are travel fees within Norway included?
+Are travel fees within Tokyo included?

-Yes, all travel across Norway is clearly outlined in advance.
-Whether your day unfolds in Oslo, Bergen, Tromsø, or the Lofoten Islands, routes and logistics are optimized for efficiency and elegance.
+Yes, all travel within Tokyo is clearly outlined in advance.
+Whether your day unfolds in Shinjuku gardens, Asakusa temples, or rooftop terraces near Tokyo Tower, routes and logistics are optimized for efficiency and elegance.
 There are no hidden costs, only clarity and care in the planning.

 Do we need permits for outdoor locations?